 4. Repair Method Chosen

 Simple fixes like vapor barriers cost less, while full encapsulation or pier and beam restoration can run into the thousands.
+Encapsulation is a more comprehensive approach to preventing moisture but comes with a higher upfront cost.

 5. Age of the Home

 Older homes, particularly those with a Concrete Slab Foundation, may need more comprehensive upgrades or retrofitting to meet modern standards.
+The older the home, the more likely it is that additional work such as foundation leveling or upgrading drainage systems will be required.

 Common Crawl Space Repair Solutions